-As of April 30, 2014 and 2013, the entire balance of available-for-sale convertible bonds consisted of one and two convertible bonds, respectively.
-The convertible bonds were issued by CybAero AB ("CybAero"), a publicly traded company in Sweden that develops and manufactures unmanned aerial vehicles.
-Each bond had the same terms: principal amount of 10 million Swedish Kronor ("SEK"); convertible into one million CybAero shares at the conversion price of 10 SEK per share; maturity date of November 30, 2017; and interest rate of 5% per annum.
+As of April 30, 2015 the Company did not have any convertible bond investments.
+As of April 30, 2014, the entire balance of available-for-sale convertible bonds consisted of one convertible bond.
+The convertible bond was issued by CybAero AB ("CybAero"), a publicly traded company in Sweden that develops and manufactures unmanned aerial vehicles.
+The bond had a principal amount of 10 million Swedish Kronor ("SEK"), was convertible into one million CybAero shares at the conversion price of 10 SEK per share, had a maturity date of November 30, 2017, and had an interest rate of 5% per annum.